The vision of VICSES is Safer Communities – Together.

-The Strategy outlines why this work is valuable and what it will achieve, and lays the groundwork from which to build work programs, projects and community centred action under our three pillars of Capacity, Collaboration and Connections.
+Since 2016, VICSES have been implementing the Victoria State Emergency Service (VICSES) Community Resilience Strategy.
+Officially launched on 29 July 2016 by the Hon James Merlino MP, Minister for Emergency Services, the VICSES Community Resilience Strategy 2016-19 outlined why this work is valuable and what it will achieve.
+It layed the groundwork from which to build programs and community centred action under our three pillars of Capacity, Collaboration and Connections.

-In doing so, it informs the work of all VICSES members and the way we interact with the emergency management and government sectors; and our commitment to support our volunteers and staff (our people) to have the skills, competencies, supports and structures in place to meet our current and future needs.
+The VICSES Community Resilience Strategy 2016-19 provided direction on how VICSES members work, and interact with emergency management and government sectors.
+The commitment of VICSES to its members to have the skills, competencies, supports and structures to meet current and future needs is also included.

-Our findings will be published annually during the life of the strategy as a series of outcome reports to demonstrate our successes and learnings for what we have committed to achieve.
+Our findings are published annually during the life of the strategy as a series of outcome reports to demonstrate our successes and learnings for what we have committed to achieving.

 VICSES - Community Resilience Strategy 2016-2019.pdf (high resolution - recommended for online viewing - 3MB)